SoloDoloRolo/SoloDoloRolo/README.md

 - 🌱 I’m currently studying Unity Game Design and Emulation.
 - 🥔 Current focus is: Game Development with a hope to work on A.I. for NPCs in games.
+- Coming up next is going to be Building my own game engine or raytracing engine!
-- 🎣 I'm heading into my first internship at Collin's Aerospace!
+- 🎣 I'm currently working at Collin's Aerospace as a Software Engineer!
 - 🥅 2023 Goals: Consistency on all of the projects that I have lined up.
 Spending at least 4 hours a week on them.
-- ⚡ Fun fact: I am a huge fan of gaming whether it's indie games or a AAA titles.
+- ⚡ Fun fact: I am a huge fan of medieval games like chivalry 2

 ![fnv-fallout](https://user-images.githubusercontent.com/56006260/201495526-35f13d8a-7a07-4adb-a547-0f1c742c27b1.gif)